 Its the dead of winter, football season is over and spring seems so far away.
 This is also the excuse season, the time of the year where most people fall off the fitness wagon and start to make excuses.
 Its especially easy to make excuses and miss workouts if your not seeing results.
 So, today I wanted to give you a little guidance and motivation (check out the FRF Fit for Duty Challenge) to help you stay on track and make some fitness progress.

 If you’re working out, you should be progressing.
-If you’re not, there’s something wrong.
+If you’re not, there’s something wrong with your program (or lack of a program).
 Simple.
 Right?

 Here we go….

 When you exercise, you workout for the effect of that day, like relieving stress, burning calories or working your biceps, etc. Training, however is physical activity performed for the purpose of satisfying a long-term performance goal.
 For athletes (like firefighters, EMTs, and medics) training is a necessity or at least should be.
 Training involves a long-term approach to fitness where one workout builds on the next, all leading to a long-term goal (better performance, leaner physique, more mobility, etc).
 So, now ask yourself this question: What’s the purpose of your training?
 Every time you hit the gym, you need a plan of attack.
 A purpose.
 You can’t just wing it, otherwise you’ll never improve.

 Studies show that those who track and log their workout get more results.
 Every workout, compete against yourself.
 Even if you only beat yourself by one rep or one pound, you have evidence that you’re improving.
 Who knows, you might surprise yourself by how much you kick your own ass week to week.